Project-DA-FANH/dafanh_website/content/blog/2023-04-07-intern-reflection/index.en.md

 tags: []
 ---

-# Spring 2022 DA-FANH Intern Shares His Experiences

-Are you interested in the DA-FANH internship?
+Are you interested in the [DA-FANH internship](https://project-dafanh.netlify.app/internship/)?
 Hear from one of our data science interns and read about his experiences!

 ## About Sufyian